dhshah1112/CMPE255_Assignment2/README.md

 Time Series Forecasting - Univariate without Exogenous Variables: https://www.kaggle.com/datasets/robervalt/sunspots Time Series Forecasting - Univariate with Exogenous Variables: https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset

-The assignment asked to predict the values using GradIO library, using which a User Interface is created and we can predict the values of our model and check how accurately the model created using Pycaret works.
+The assignment further asked to predict the values using GradIO library, using which a User Interface is created and we can predict the values of our model and check how accurately the model created using Pycaret works.
 The links for demonstration of GradIO can be found below:
 Classification: https://drive.google.com/file/d/1unqJ_fHh9A40hXEnYfPAubVXCjvNSZF4/view?usp=drive_link
 Regression: https://drive.google.com/file/d/1Xf1aTA1v_jidEawrXtxTrRqIy2oaHhqW/view?usp=sharing